arvinoids/nuxtrack/README.md

 npm run preview
 ```

-Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.
+This is a Nuxt3 app, so yo can check out the Nuxt [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.